-Applications for the 2016 ACACA programme funding round have closed.
+Applications for the 2017 ACACA programme funding round have now opened.
+Head to the Australian Government’s GrantConnect website to apply.

 The Australia–China Agricultural Cooperation Agreement (ACACA) is a treaty level agreement between the Australian and Chinese governments designed to: